kandy-209/blur-gtm-training/README.md

-# Blur GTM Training Platform
+# Browserbase GTM Training Platform

-A comprehensive training application for Blur's GTM team to practice sales positioning and objection handling.
+A comprehensive training application for Browserbase's GTM team to practice sales positioning and objection handling.

 ## Features